 Our cayoguillermocuba.net website has been online since 2005.
 It contains thousands of pictures and hundreds of webpages.
 It’s updated regularly, and we humbly believe it's the most complete and detailed source of information about this Cuban destination.
 Having no business relationship (or otherwise) with any hotel chain or the Cuban government, our websites are created simply and solely for the purpose of keeping you informed about this beautiful Caribbean island that we had the chance to visit dozens of times...
 Enjoy!

-Please note that since the spring 2014, Cuba authority systematically stamps all passports when entering and leaving the country.
-And also: as of May 1, 2015, the Cuban Departure Tax is no longer paid at destination.
-It should now be included in the price of your trip when buying a flight-only or package to Cuba.
+Note that since the spring 2014, Cuban Immigration systematically stamps all passports when entering and leaving the country.
+And also: Since May 1st, 2015, the Cuban Departure Tax is no longer paid at destination.
+It should now be included in the price of your trip when buying a flight-only or vacation-package to Cuba.

 In October 2013 the Cuban Government announced its intention to eliminate their dual currency system (CUC and CUP).
-To the best of our knowledge, it seems like no schedule has been officially announced yet for this plan to eliminate the CUC and revalue the CUP; and so far (2015) there's no indication yet about when the CUC will be put out of circulation.
-More news to come.
+To the best of our knowledge, it seems like no schedule has been officially announced yet for this plan to eliminate the CUC and revalue the CUP; and so far (2016) there's no indication yet about when the CUC will be put out of circulation.

-isit our website that chronicles the announcements and events related to The Cuban Thaw (the normalization of US-Cuba relations).
+Visit our website that chronicles the announcements and events related to the Cuban Thaw (warming of USA-Cuba relations) which started in late 2014.